Curvature interaction in collective space: Exact solution for the symmetric two-center shell model

-Since $R$ is an invariant (transforms as a scalar) under coordinate transformations, the shape may be described by any appropriate set of coordinates, which obey the transformation rule given in equation(\ref{trans}).
+Since $R$ is an invariant under coordinate transformations, the shape may be described by any appropriate set of coordinates, which obey the transformation rule given in (\ref{trans}).
 Consequently, for the symmetric two center shell model, which we discussed here as an example, the coordinate sets $(L,Q)$,$(\lambda,Q)$, $(\lambda,\beta = 1/Q)$ or $(\Delta z, \beta)$ where $\Delta z$ is the two-center distance, are equivalent.
 They lead to different mass parameters, but yield the same $R$.
-In that sense, the curvature scalar is a unique, outstanding property of a given shape geometry.\\
+In that sense, the curvature scalar is a unique, outstanding property of a given shape geometry.